 More and more construction project managers have bachelor’s degrees when they enter the field.
 The common degree for a project manager in construction is a degree in construction engineering, building science, or construction science.
 However, not every college offers this as a major.
 In its stead, engineering, architecture, mathematics and other degrees often will work.
 The most important part is ensuring that you take classes in project control and management, design, building codes and standards, construction methods and materials, and similar coursework.
 This will better prepare you for work as a project manager.

 However, not every college offers courses in construction management which is why courses from a community college can come in handy.
 It ensures that you have classes that will help you be a better construction manager, but it also ensures you have a better understanding of the construction industry’s needs.
-For those that don’t want or can’t go to a four-year college, an associate’s degree in construction management from a 2-year college and work experience is common for a project manager that supervises smaller projects.
+For those that don’t want or can’t go to a four-year college, an associate’s degree in construction management from a 2-year college and work experience is common to gain project management skills while supervising smaller projects.
 But the coursework is still important for breaking into construction management.

 Training and Work Experience